Aviel-Resnick/Aviel-Resnick.github.io/README.md

 # Aviel-Resnick.github.io

-A personal effort to express myself, and my skills, in a manner which can be easily accessed by those that want to.
+A personal effort to demonstrate myself & my skills, in a manner which can be easily accessed by those that want to.

 # Currently Under Construction #

-*Created in HTML and CSS, utilizing the Bootstrap Framework
+*Created using HTML and CSS